-Cayman Islands 2834 Not Applicable (State or Other Jurisdiction of Incorporation or Organization) (Primary Standard Industrial Classification Code Number) (I.R.S.
-Employer Identification No.) 17 th Floor, Guangdong Investment Tower 148 Connaught Road Central Hong Kong Telephone: +852 2117 6611 (Address, including zip code, and telephone number, including area code, of Registrant's pr incipal executive offices) Copies to: Louis Taubman, Esq.
-Hunter Taubman Fischer & Li LLC 1450 Broadway, 26th Floor New York, NY 10018 Tel: 917.512.0827 Fax: 212.202.6380 Approximate date of commencement of proposed sale to o the public: As soon as practicable after effectiveness of this s registration statement. f any of the securities being registered on this Form are following box. $\boxtimes$ to be offered on a delayed or continuous basis pursuant to F Rule 415 under the Securities Act of 1933, check the f this Form is filed to register additional securities for a registration statement number of the earlier effective regist n offering pursuant to Rule 462(b) under the Securities Actuation statement for the same offering. $\Box$ check the following box and list the Securities Act f this Form is a post-effective amendment filed pursuant number of the earlier effective registration statement for th to Rule 462(c) under the Securities Act, check the following e same offering. $\Box$ box and list the Securities Act registration statement f this Form is a post-effective amendment filed pursuant number of the earlier effective registration statement for th to Rule 462(d) under the Securities Act, check the following e same offering. $\Box$ box and list the Securities Act registration statement ndicate by check mark whether the registrant is an emerg 1934. ing growth company as defined in Rule 405 of the Securities Act or Rule 12b-2 of the Securities Exchange Act of Emerging growth company $oxtimes$ al statements in accordance with U.S. GAAP, indicate by chrevised financial accounting standards provided pursuant to So
+Cayman Islands 2834 Not Applicable (State or Other Jurisdiction of (Primary Standard Industrial (I.R.S.
+Employer Incorporation or Organization) Classification Code Number) Identification No.) 17 th Floor, Guangdong Investment Tower 148 Connaught Road Central Hong Kong Telephone: +852 2117 6611 (Address, including zip code, o and telephone number, including area code, of Registrant's pr incipal executive offices) Copies to: Louis Taubman, Esq.
+Hunter Taubman Fischer & Li LLC 1450 Broadway, 26th Floor New York, NY 10018 Tel: 917.512.0827 Fax: 212.202.6380 Approximate date of commencement of proposed sale to o the public: As soon as practicable after effectiveness of this registration statement. f any of the securities being registered on this Form are following box. \boxtimes to be offered on a delayed or continuous basis pursuant to R tule 415 under the Securities Act of 1933, check the f this Form is filed to register additional securities for a registration statement number of the earlier effective regist n offering pursuant to Rule 462(b) under the Securities Act, ration statement for the same offering. \Box check the following box and list the Securities Act f this Form is a post-effective amendment filed pursuant number of the earlier effective registration statement for the to Rule 462(c) under the Securities Act, check the following e same offering. \Box box and list the Securities Act registration statement f this Form is a post-effective amendment filed pursuant number of the earlier effective registration statement for the to Rule 462(d) under the Securities Act, check the following e same offering. \Box box and list the Securities Act registration statement ndicate by check mark whether the registrant is an emerging 1934. ing growth company as defined in Rule 405 of the Securities Act or Rule 12b-2 of the Securities Exchange Act of Emerging growth company \boxtimes al statements in accordance with U.S. GAAP, indicate by chevised financial accounting standards provided pursuant to S{Θ} ĕ